Our Doctrinal Statement of Faith

 1) Worship - The highest privilege and responsibility of the church both gathered and scattered is worship and adoration of our great God, the Father and our Savior Jesus Christ the Lord through the eternal Holy Spirit (John 4:23-24; 16:13-14; Acts 2:42; Revelation 4:11; 5:12-13).

 2) Instruction - The central life line of the church is the Word of God.
-Therefore, one of the prime responsibilities is the nurture of the believer through the instruction and admonition of our Father's Word (Colossians 1:28; Acts 20:28-32; 2 Timothy 2:2; 3:16).
+Therefore, one of the prime responsibilities is the nurture of the believer through the instruction and admonition from our Father's Word (Colossians 1:28; Acts 20:28-32; 2 Timothy 2:2; 3:16).

 3) Fellowship - Since the believer is a part of a body and not simply an isolated individual, one of the primary responsibilities of the church is to so order its corporate life that genuine fellowship is precipitated among believers (Acts 2:42; Hebrews 10:24-25; Philippians 2:1-4; 1 John 1:3).

-4) Evangelism - The last command of the risen Christ was for His followers to make disciples permeate the entire world in a continuous effort to disciple men (Matthew 20:28; Acts 1:8; 1 Peter 3:15-16; Colossians 1:28).
+4) Evangelism - The last command of the risen Christ was for His followers to make disciples and permeate the entire world in a continuous effort to disciple men (Matthew 20:28; Acts 1:8; 1 Peter 3:15-16; Colossians 1:28).

 Its Authority: These local assemblies have been given the needed authority for administering that order, discipline, and worship which Christ the sovereign Head has appointed.
-The biblically designated officers serving under Christ and over the assembly are elders and deacons (Matthew 18:15-20; Acts 6:1-6; 1 Corinthians 14:40; Ephesians 4:11-12; 1 Timothy 3:1-13; Titus 1:5-9; 1 Peter 5:1-5).
+The biblically designated officers serving under Christ and over the assemblies are elders and deacons (Matthew 18:15-20; Acts 6:1-6; 1 Corinthians 14:40; Ephesians 4:11-12; 1 Timothy 3:1-13; Titus 1:5-9; 1 Peter 5:1-5).

 Its Spiritual Gifts: We believe that every member of the Body of Christ has been given at least one spiritual gift at his conversion according to the sovereign will of the Holy Spirit.
 These gifts are to be developed and used in the local assembly to the end that every believer will become completely mature in Christ.
 Their specific purpose is the mutual edification of the saints.